apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 2. `test.fs.s3.name` : the URL of the bucket for "S3"  tests

 The contents of each bucket will be destroyed during the test process: do not use the bucket for any purpose other than testing.
+Furthermore, for s3a, all in-progress multi-part uploads to the bucket will be aborted at the start of a test (by forcing fs.s3a.multipart.purge=true) to clean up the temporary state of previously failed tests.

 Example: